jparker2006/TransferAI/data/expansion_roadmap.md

 ## Next Steps
 1. Run batch processing to generate RAG output for all 10 selected majors
+2. ✅ Create simple validation scripts for structure checking
-2. Begin systematic verification using this roadmap
+3. Begin systematic verification using this roadmap
-3. Document any issues found for further refinement of `assist_to_rag.py`
+4. Document any issues found for further refinement of `assist_to_rag.py`
-4. Update this roadmap as new verification needs are discovered
+5. Update this roadmap as new verification needs are discovered

+## Expansion Strategy

+### Phase 1: Core Majors (Current)
+- Focus on 10 diverse majors across disciplines
+- Establish baseline quality and identify common patterns
+- Refine parser based on initial findings

+### Phase 2: Targeted Expansion
+- Add 15-20 additional high-demand majors
+- Prioritize majors with unique articulation patterns
+- Focus on majors with complex requirements to stress-test the parser

+### Phase 3: Comprehensive Coverage
+- Expand to all available majors between SMC and UCSD
+- Implement automated batch processing and verification
+- Document institution-specific patterns and exceptions

+### Phase 4: Multi-Institution Expansion
+- Select additional community college and UC pairs
+- Test parser adaptability to different institution formats
+- Scale verification process for multiple institution pairs